mrclttnz/Getting-and-Cleaning-Data/CodeBook.md

 * y_train - 1 column (activity.ID), 7352 rows (one for each recording in the training set)

 ### Step 1.
 Merges the training and the test sets to create one data set.
+In this step each pair of the three x_*, subject_* and y_* data frames are combined in a new data frame appending the rows of the two source data frames.
+The following data frames are created:
+* xData - 561 columns (named from V1 to V561) where each column corresponds to one feature, 10299 (=2947+7352) rows (one for each recording)
+* subjectIDs - 1 column (subject.ID), 10299 (=2947+7352) rows (one for each recording)
+* activityIDs - 1 column (activity.ID), 10299 (=2947+7352) rows (one for each recording)

+After this, a new data frame is created, putting together the information from the three data frames above.
+This data frame, named "data" has the in same row the subject.ID and activity.ID information, plus all the 561 measures of each of the features.

 ### Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.